-There has been considerable work in computer vision to solve the problem of tracking, e.g. multiple pedestrians.
+There has also been considerable work in computer vision to solve the problem of tracking, e.g. multiple pedestrians.
+Below, we describe the Kalman filter approach to tracking.
 We don't yet have a complete picture of how the human visual system copes with multiple motions when determining scene structure, direction of heading, or time to contact.

-■ Empirical work
+Empirical work

 For more information, see work by Royden, Banks, Warren, Crowell and others.

-There has been considerable interest in the neural basis of optic flow computations and their functions.
-For a review see:

-Wurtz, R. H. (1998).
+There is a substantial literature on the neural basis of optic flow computations and their functions.
+For a review see: Wurtz, R. H. (1998).
 Optic flow: A brain region devoted to optic flow analysis?
 Curr Biol, 8(16), R554-556.
 For ideas on neural coding, see: Zemel, R. S., & Sejnowski, T. J. (1998).
 A model for encoding multiple object motions and self-motion in area MST of primate visual cortex.
 J Neurosci, 18(1), 531-547.